JoseJimenez98/JoseJimenez98/README.md

 Hello, my name is Jose Jimenez.

-My interest is in solving life's hardware problems.
-Majoring in Electrical Engineering and Biomedical Engineering (Mechanical concentration), I have the knowledge to built physical products that can interact with the world and change it.
-My goal is to create hardware systems that contribute to solve our current problems we have today.

-Some of the issues I am interested in improving are personal health, climate change, and improving transportation.
+Some of the issues I am interested in improving are neurological health, climate change, and improving manufacturing.

 # Table of Projects